kwabenasapong/openpldoc/manual/source/web_remote.rst

 The first step is to make sure the Remote plugin is activated.
 You can accomplish this here: :ref:`plugin_list`.
-The second step is to configure the settings you will use with your web browser.
+The second step is to configure the settings you will use with the web browser.
 You can find these instructions and settings
 here: :ref:`remote_tab`.

 Open your favorite web browser and type in the Remote URL you found in